nazar-art/demo_auto/README.md

-### Atomization framework for Adidas Command Centre
+### Automatization framework for Adidas Command Centre

 #### For running tests use Maven command (at the project folder):